The Chronicles of Riddick (franchise): Riddick (2013)

-Riddick 4: Furya (TBA)
+Riddick: Furya (TBA)

-In January 2014, Diesel announced on his Facebook page that Universal wishes to develop a fourth Riddick film, again prompted by robust DVD sales of the most recent film in the series.
+In January 2014, Diesel announced on his Facebook page that Universal wished to develop a fourth Riddick film, again prompted by robust DVD sales of the most recent film in the series.
 In April 2016, Vin Diesel confirmed that he and writer-director David Twohy were developing a fourth Riddick movie titled The Chronicles of Riddick: Furya.
 In May 2016, he explained that production on The Chronicles of Riddick: Furya may begin in early 2017.
 In a video, Vin Diesel asked: "Are you guys excited to hear about Furya?
 Do you want to know where it all began with that dark character Riddick?".
 David Twohy confirmed that the new film would be rated R. On 21 July 2019, Diesel announced on his Instagram that he had received Twohy's script for Riddick 4: Furya.
+In May 2022, an Instagram post from Vin Diesel also suggested that pre-production has moved on to the storyboarding phase.
+Riddick: Furya, the fourth installment was announced in February 2023.
+Vin Diesel will again appear in the film and David Twohy has written the script and will direct the film.

 Short films

 The Chronicles of Riddick: Dark Fury (2004)

-Dark Fury, a made-for-DVD animated film, acts as a bridge between the live-action films of Pitch Black and The Chronicles of Riddick.
+Dark Fury, an anime-inspired made-for-DVD animated film, acts as a bridge between the live-action films of Pitch Black and The Chronicles of Riddick.
 It takes place shortly after Pitch Black and involves Riddick and the other two survivors of Pitch Black, Jack and Imam, and their run-in with a mercenary ship, as well as its captain who wishes to keep Riddick frozen as part of her collection of warriors from around the universe.
 It received mixed reviews.

 Video games

 The Chronicles of Riddick: Escape from Butcher Bay (2004)

 Escape from Butcher Bay is a video game based on the Riddick series, released for the Xbox and Windows PC.
 It acts as a prequel to Pitch Black, and involves Riddick's escape from the eponymous prison, Butcher Bay.
-The game was very well received and it is often listed among "the greatest Xbox games of all time".
+It was well received and is often listed among the greatest video games.